 1892: The Chambre proposes the creation of the École des hautes études commerciales (HEC).

 1940: The Chambre is instrumental in promoting the complete restructuring of Montreal's municipal government.

 1984: The Chambre de commerce du district de Montréal changes its name to the Chambre de commerce de Montréal.
 In the fall of 1989, it undergoes another name change, becoming the Chambre de commerce du Montréal métropolitain.

 1986: Manon Vennat becomes the first woman to head up the organization.

 1992: The Chambre de commerce du Montréal métropolitain and the Montreal Board of Trade merge to become a single bilingual business association (The Board of Trade of Metropolitan Montreal, in English), which unites economic, social, and cultural stakeholders in the Greater Montreal region.

-2002: Following the creation of the new City of Montreal and the Montreal Metropolitan Community, the Board of Trade reaffirms its resolutely metropolitan vision of development.
+2002: On the heels of the creation of the new Ville de Montréal and the Communauté métropolitaine de Montréal, the Chamber reaffirms its staunchly metropolitan vision for economic development.

 2011: The Board of Trade creates the Bell International Leaders series, welcoming such internationally renowned figures as Biz Stone, Larry King, Hillary Clinton, and Chris Hadfield.